Boston (VA)

 It was in this condition in the twilight of his life that Boston sired the great horses Lexington and Lecomte in his final crop.
 Lexington went on to become the most influential sire in American racing history.
 In January 1850, Boston was found dead in his stall.
 He led the sire list, posthumously, in 1851, 1852, and 1853.

-Boston, America’s first great racehorse, was inducted into the National Museum of Racing’s Hall of Fame as part of the inaugural class in 1955.
+Boston, considered by many to be America’s first great racehorse, was inducted into the National Museum of Racing’s Hall of Fame as part of the inaugural class in 1955.

 Media